modcomlearning/LandApp/README.md

 ### API Integration:
 The app interacts with a backend API to handle user authentication (sign up and sign in) and fetch land information.
 Make sure to update the API endpoints as necessary to match your server configuration.

-By following the steps in this tutorial, you now have a functional app that provides users with the ability to sign up, sign in, and view and post land details.
+By following the steps in this documentation, you now have a functional app that provides users with the ability to sign up, sign in, and view and post land details.

 Feel free to customize and enhance the app further by adding features like image uploads, advanced search functionality, or additional screens.